jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R28 | UpSet plot showing the number of taxa shared across each host genus combination for NCBI nt (top) and custom NCBI RefSeq (bottom) and genus (left) and species (right).** Note that for the custom RefSeq database plots, a control group as a 'core' microbiome is displayed as at the corresponding minimum support value.
 However these taxa remain unique to the control samples only, which does not exist at the same threshold for the nt database.
 Plots are generated from MALT aligned and MEGAN exported OTU tables to each database; filtered for putative laboratory contaminants, badly preserved samples and a minimum support value for microbial taxa of 0.7 (genus level) and 0.4 (species level).
 Taxa are considered core to a host genus if taxon is present in 50% of individuals of each population, and >= 66% of the populations to a given host.

-The final list of taxa at both species and genus level can also be seen in `06-additional_data_files` under Data R21.
-Comparison of the core assignments for different taxa can be seen in `06-additional_data_files` under Data R24.
+The final list of taxa at both species and genus level can also be seen in `06-additional_data_files` under Data R22.
+Comparison of the core assignments for different databases can be seen in `06-additional_data_files` under Data R25.

 ### 10.2 Core Microbiome MaltExtract